-The Company is firmly focused on advancing only projects that have an estimated cash cost of production in the lower quartile of the uranium industry.
+The Company is firmly focused on advancing only projects that have an estimated cash cost of production competitive with low-cost producers in the uranium industry.
 This focus stems from the observation that resource companies that meet this criterion have proven that they are best equipped to successfully navigate cyclical lows in the industry.

 Having defined initial uranium resources in accordance with NI 43-101 guidelines on the Company's key projects in Argentina, Colombia and Guyana, detailed preliminary economic assessments ("PEA")1, were undertaken on the deposits in Argentina and Colombia.
-The PEAs showed that the deposits passed Management's crucial first test: that uranium would be produced at a cash-cost that is in the lower quartile of the uranium industry.
+The PEAs showed that the deposits passed Management's crucial first test: that uranium would be produced at a cost that's competitive with low-cost producers in the uranium industry.
 The PEAs also showed that the economics of the deposits are strongly geared to resource size.
-Resource growth, therefore, is a priority in adjacent areas in which exploration results have identified extensions to the deposits.
-Under the current challenging market conditions, the Company has prioritized the advancement of the Laguna Salada Project in Argentina towards a pre-feasibility ("PFS") or feasibility study ("FS") due to the project's relatively low estimated capital cost ("capex") and short timeline to potential production.
-U3O8 Corp.'s strategy is to advance the Berlin Deposit in Colombia at a more measured pace, such that it would potentially reach production after Laguna Salada.
-Internal analysis of the economics of the deposit in Guyana has led Management to conclude that the project would not meet the lower quartile production cost criterion and therefore the Project is on hold while the Company investigates ways of reducing internally estimated operating costs ("opex").
+Resource growth, therefore, is a priority in adjacent areas in which exploration has already identified extensions to the deposits.
+Under the current challenging market conditions, in which the spot price of uranium is at a 12-year low, the Company has prioritized the advancement of the Laguna Salada Project in Argentina towards a pre-feasibility ("PFS") or feasibility study ("FS") due to the project's relatively low estimated operating cost ("opex"), capital cost ("capex"), short timeline to potential production and Argentina's desire to ensure security of supply through local uranium production.